Summer Research Scholarships (formerly Vacation Scholarships)

 Each year the School of Mathematics and Statistics awards a small number of summer research scholarships for tenure in the summer vacation (November – February).
 These scholarships are usually advertised in July / August.

 Applications for summer 2016/17 are now closed.
 Please check this page in July / August 2017 for updated information.

 Applications are invited from undergraduates who are gifted in mathematics and interested in undertaking a study/research project during the 2015–2016 summer vacation.
 As well as scholarships offered by the School of Mathematics and Statistics itself, there are scholarships offered by AMSI (the Australian Mathematical Sciences Institute) which are tenable in the School.

 School of Mathematics and Statistics scholarships

 The summer research scholarship program is intended primarily for students enrolled in third year mathematics or statistics courses, and planning on continuing their studies in these fields.
 However, applications from exceptional first or second year students may be considered.
-Visa difficulties prevent us from offering these scholarships to students who are not residents of Australia or New Zealand.
+Applicants must be enrolled in an Australian University and be a resident of Australia.

 The purpose of the program is to introduce students to mathematical research.
 The project of each successful candidate will be supervised by a member of staff of the School.